Just because other people are fueled by drama, doesn’t mean you need to attend the performance. – Cheryl Richardson

 Fortunately, just because someone is craving your negative attention doesn’t mean you need to give it to them.
 Engaging with them only fuels their fire.
 Instead, keep an eye out and avoid engaging with a Provocateur in the first place.
 Redirect your energy and attention to actively restoring truth, integrity and humanity everywhere you can.

 I do not believe that Provocateurs wake up each morning with a clearly formed intention to create conflict with someone – or to pit people against one another.
-They usually aren’t conscious of their behavior because they have been doing it their entire lives.
-Someone probably modeled that behavior to them, they picked it up and they have no self-awareness about it.
+They usually aren’t conscious of their behavior because someone probably modeled that behavior for them, they picked up on it and have been doing it for their entire lives.
+Nevertheless, it is still unacceptable.

 Once I’ve identified someone as a Provocateur, I disconnect.
 In my workplace, I stopped worrying about the gossip swirling around me and focused on my own practice, which was going really well.
 In a personal relationship, I will say, “Oh, I’m sorry.
 I don’t do drama.”
-There is no need to explain – because a Provocateur will feign confusion in their response anyway.
+There is no use in explaining.

-Until they resolve the issues they are trying to avoid by provoking others to engage in a drama with them, the Provocateur’s behavior will not change.
-If there is too long of a lull between disagreements, they will simply create a new one in order to keep chaos and drama as the order of the day.
-In short, no rational response will resolve anything.
+Until they resolve the issues they are trying to avoid by provoking others to engage in a drama with them, the Provocateur is invested in keeping chaos and drama as the order of the day.
 What we can do, however, is to trust our own intuition above another’s perception, resist any temptation to rationalize with someone who isn’t rational and disconnect from the Provocateur immediately.
 Your time and energy is too precious to be wasted.